Oakland Gardens, Queens, NY

 From Historic Estates to a Quiet Community

 The history of Oakland Gardens is rooted in its natural landscape.
-The area's name is believed to have originated from "The Oaks" mansion, built in 1847 by the Lawrence family, who owned much of the land.
-In the mid-20th century, as New York City expanded, the area was developed with a focus on preserving its quiet, residential character.
-This focus was solidified in the 1950s when residents successfully protested plans to build large, high-rise apartment complexes, ensuring that the neighborhood's suburban feel would be protected.
-This legacy of community action has helped Oakland Gardens maintain its peaceful, residential vibe.
+The area's name originates from "The Oaks" mansion, built in 1847 by the Lawrence family.
+In the mid-20th century, as New York City expanded, residents successfully protested plans to build high-rise apartment complexes, ensuring the neighborhood's suburban feel would be protected.
+This legacy of community action has helped Oakland Gardens maintain its peaceful, residential vibe for over 70 years.

 A Community that Cultivates and Connects